Peter Vaughan (police officer)

-Peter Vaughan, (born 7 September 1962) is a Welsh public servant and retired police chief.
+Peter James Vaughan, (born 7 September 1962) is a Welsh public servant and retired police chief.
 He served as the Chief Constable of South Wales Police from January 2010 to December 2017 and is currently Lord Lieutenant of Mid Glamorgan.

 Early life and education

 Vaughan was born on 7 September 1962 in Aberfan, South Wales.
-He gained a first class Bachelor of Science degree in Management Science and Operations Research from the University of Wales, Swansea.
+He gained a first class Bachelor of Science degree in Management Science and Operations Research from the University College, Swansea.

 Career

 Joining South Wales Police on graduation, he progressed to Superintendent leading the Community Safety Department.
 After a period with head office, he became head of the BCU in Merthyr Tydfil, and then Divisional Commander at Rhondda Cynon Taff.

 Vaughan then attended the ACPO Strategic Command Course, and on graduation was appointed Assistant Chief Constable for Wiltshire Constabulary, during which time he led the investigation into the deaths at Tidworth Camp in July 2006.
 During this period he led the ACPO Police Dog Working Group and Public Order Events team.
+Vaughan also, starting 2003, studied part-time on the Police Executive Programme at Fitzwilliam College, Cambridge.